 While there are some huge esports events in the yearly calendar, there is nothing quite like the RWF—watching a group of 20 players taking down the hardest bosses in WoW, during 16-hour raid days, while racing against several other guilds doing the exact same thing across the globe.
 Viewers of the RWF can tell you that the highs are incredible.
 Method's kill of Queen Azshara in Eternal Palace, Echo and Limit leapfrogging each other on the final day of Sire Denathrius pulls in Castle Nathria, Echo claiming the world first kill of Sylvanas in extraordinary circumstances in Sanctum of Domination—it's riveting stuff.
 These are marathons, not sprints, keeping people tuning in day after day.
 Echo's recent fight through the Sepulcher of the First Ones ended up being the longest race in memory, lasting a whopping 19 days.

-We have so much to look forward to going into the first Dragonflight raid, Vault of the Incarnates, with multiple guilds once again hosting their own RWF events.
-Echo (opens in new tab), Liquid (opens in new tab), Method (opens in new tab), and BDGG (opens in new tab) are all giving us a front-row seat to the race.
+We have so much to look forward to going into the Dragonflight raids, with multiple guilds hosting their own RWF events.
+Echo, Liquid, Method, and BDGG are all giving us a front-row seat.
 And by the end, we'll all have a better idea of how to tackle it ourselves.

 Disclosure: Kerren is a streamer for Method and has been a caster for Echo, Method, and Pieces during RWF events.